Helper Methods

 </html>

-You can use auto_stylesheet_link_tag
+You can use auto_stylesheet_link_tag and auto_javascript_include_tag to

 generate stylesheet and JavaScript includes based on the current path.
 So if